-The common consequences of neutropenia are infections, including severe infections of the central nervous system, sepsis and recurrent skin infections.
-70% of untreated patients with severe neutropenia die during first 24-hours!
-This is mainly caused by two most important neutropenic complications: febrile neutropenia and neutropenic enterocolitis.
+Neutropenia can cause many types of infection, including severe infections of the central nervous system, sepsis and recurrent skin infections.
+70% of untreated patients with severe neutropenia die within the first 24-hours!
+This is mainly caused by two most important neutropenic complications: febrile neutropenia and neutropenic enterocolitis:

-Severe neutropenia accompanied by a fever of recent onset is a medical emergency requiring immediate investigation and treatment.
+Severe neutropenia accompanied by a rapid onset fever is a medical emergency requiring immediate attention and treatment.
 Febrile neutropenia is generally defined as a rise in axillary temperature to above 38.5 °C for more than one hour while having an absolute neutrophil count of fewer than 500 cells/μL.
-Other definitions are also used like 38 °C during one to four hours with severe neutropenia.
+Other definitions are also used, like having an axillary temperature exceeding 38 °C during one to four hours with severe neutropenia.
 Every second patient with such a condition already has an infection and 40% of them have a detectable bacteremia (presence of bacteria in the blood) what may lead to the development of neutropenic sepsis.

 It is one of the most common life-threatening oncological emergency, as it usually appears during chemotherapy.

-Since the early eighties of the previous century it was recognized that, among other explanations, early treatment with broad spectrum antibiotics of neutropenic fever patients greatly reduced the mortality rate.
-Nowadays, to the treatment of febrile neutropenia antifungal agents are often added.
+In the early 1980's it was recognized that, among other treatments, early administration of broad spectrum antibiotics would greatly reduced the mortality rate of patients with neutropenic fever.
+Nowadays, antifungal agents are often added to the treatment of febrile neutropenia.
 Administration of these drugs is usually discontinued when ANC > 500 cells/μL and fever abates.